CityOfNewYork/ACCESS-NYC-PATTERNS/src/content/installation/styles.md

-The ACCESS NYC main [SASS import](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/src/scss/_imports.scss) provides and example of how to include individual patterns into a project.
+The ACCESS NYC main [SASS import](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/src/scss/_imports.scss) provides and example of how to set up a stylesheet to cherry-pick individual patterns in a project.

     @import 'node_modules/access-nyc-patterns/src/components/accordion/accordion';

+All files can be imported directly from the source directory.
+The exception being [Tailwind Utilities](/utility), which are compiled to a Sass file in the distribution folder:

+    @import 'node_modules/access-nyc-patterns/dist/styles/_tailwind.scss';

 ### Asset Paths and CDN

-This is the path to your asset folder that includes images, webfonts, and svgs.
-Uncomment and set to override the default.
-By default, it is set to look for assets one directory up from the distributed stylesheet '../'.
+The styles use the `url()` for loading webfonts, images, and svgs.
+By default, it is set to look for asset directories one directory up from the distributed stylesheet like so:

+    styles/site-default.scss
+    images/..
+    fonts/..
+    svg/..

+However, you can set the path to a different path that includes all of these files using the `$cdn` variable.

+    // $cdn: '../'; (default)
     $cdn: 'path/to/assets/';

-The CDN can be set to another local path, or, it can be set to the actual 'cdn' url within the $variables map.
+The CDN can be set to another local path, or, it can be set to the remote url within the `$variables` map.
 This default uses [jsDelivr](https://www.jsdelivr.com/) to pull the assets from the patterns GitHub repository and the tag of the installed version. ex;

     @import 'config/variables';
     $cdn: map-get($variables, 'cdn');